Tangle Floer homology and cobordisms between tangles: Parametrized Cerf decomposition

-Second, we modify $\{G_t\}$ such that if an index one/two (two/three) critical point creation/cancellation happens at point $p_t\in W$ and time $t$, then $G_t(p_t)$ is larger than the values of index one (two) critical points of $G_t$ and smaller than the values of index two (three) critical points of $G_t$.
-Since $G$ and $G'$ are ordered, such modifications of $\{G_t\}_{t\in[0,1]}$ can be achieved through generic homotopies whose support is disjoint from $\sur$.\\
+Then, we modify $\{G_t\}$ such that if an index one/two (two/three) critical point creation/cancellation happens at a point $p_t\in W$ and time $t$, then $G_t(p_t)$ is larger than the values of index one (two) critical points of $G_t$ and smaller than the values of index two (three) critical points of $G_t$.
+Since $G$ and $G'$ are ordered, such modifications of $\{G_t\}$ can be achieved through generic homotopies supported in a neighborhood of an arc disjoint from $\sur$.